ajanytime/mini-event/README.md

-# This is the repository for a coding interview
+# This is a repository for a coding interview

 ## Features implemented